megaboich/factorio-se-stargate/README.md

 ![](/docs/triangular-puzzle-overview.png)
 ### Step 4: Find Corresponding Symbols for the Star Gate

-The Star Gate accepts 8 symbols to specify target vector destination.
+The Star Gate accepts 8 symbols to specify the target vector destination.
 The first symbol defines the Dodecahedron facet, the second defines the sub-triangle, and subsequent symbols define further sub-triangles.

 So the algorithm could be as straightforward as this:
 1) Find the closest facet to your destination point.
-2) Facet index is your first symbol to enter into star gate.
+2) Facet index is your first symbol to enter into the star gate.
-3) Find the intersection point of you destination vector with the facet surface.
+3) Find the intersection point of your destination vector with the facet surface.
-4) Find the closets sub-triangle index to your intersection point relative to your current triangle.
+4) Find the closest sub-triangle index to your intersection point relative to your current triangle.
 5) Sub-triangle index is the next symbol to enter into Star Gate.
-6) Go step #3 but with newly obtained triangle each step.
+6) Go to step #3 but with a newly obtained triangle for each step.

 ### Step 5: Enter Symbols into the Star Gate and Fine-Tune